Your state's best all-you-can-eat brunch

 Rhode Island: Ocean House, Watch Hill

 Overlooking a private beach, the Victorian-era Ocean House is famous for its Champagne Jazz Brunch.
 It used to be buffet-style, but the set-up has now switched to table service.
-You’ll be served your own tower of fruit, charcuterie, and raw seafood to graze on, as well as being offered a choice of eggs Benedict, pancakes, sausage, and omelet.
+You’ll be served your own tower of fruit, charcuterie, and raw seafood to graze on, as well as being offered a choice of eggs Benedict, pancakes, sausage, and omelets.

 Tennessee: Brooks Shaw’s Old Country Store, Jackson